SFI, FIA & SNELL TAG GUIDE

 SFI & FIA set standards for multiple products.
 SNELL is helmets only, but their certifications do include those for karting and motorbike helmets.
 SNELL SA (automotive activities) SNELL K (karting) SNELL M (motorcycles)

-SFI, SNELL & FIA products will display their certification tags at predetermined, homologated locations on the product.
+SFI, SNELL & FIA products will display their certification tags at predetermined and mandated, homologated locations on the product.
 Misplaced tags can indicate a fraudulent product.
 Apparel tags are placed so tech inspectors can easily access them.
 Helmet tags are hidden under the helmet’s interior lining to protect them.

 Many critical certifications tags have expiration dates.
 Before the start of the your track season check these crucial product tags - tech inspectors will!

-*Note the non-pro racing series such as those held by NASA & SCCA are more lenient with compliance to the products expiration dates, especially SFI nets & harnesses.
+Note the non-pro racing series such as those held by NASA & SCCA are more lenient with compliance to the products expiration dates, especially SFI nets & harnesses.
 However, this does vary with the regions - so check their safety regulations or (best) contact the organization directly.
 We are aware SCCA extends the operating life of those SFI two year tagged, webbed, safety restraints (including nets and harnesses) to five years.
+NASA now, is no longer worried about your net dates.
 We again, advise you thoroughly research your organization rules before you get to the track.

 Expiration lengths vary with the sanctioning safety councils, the type of product, and the product’s spec certification.
 For example, most FIA seats are for five years FIA 8855-1999, but the more stringent professional FIA 8862-2009 is for ten years.
 FIA harnesses are for five years, SFI state two years.